zf4223v1ms7/nexus-sdk/docs/guides/llm-openai-chat-prep-tool.md

 }
 ```

 Note that you'll have to add the chat completion api key still.
-It is recommended to use entry input ports for this.
+It is recommended to use _entry ports_ for this.

 </details>

 ## Build, Run, Register your Tool